eelhaik/SIDS_study/Readme.txt

-This link contains files necessary to reproduce the analyses in the paper: "Adversarial childhood events are associated with Sudden Infant Death Syndrome (SIDS): an ecological study"
+This link contains files necessary to reproduce the analyses in the paper: "Neonatal circumcision and prematurity are associated with Sudden Infant Death Syndrome (SIDS)"
 All the necessary files are in Scripts.zip